VRConservation/fba-myst/chapters/6-ceqa.md

     name: python3
     display_name: Python 3
 exports:
-    - format: pdf
+    - format: docx
       template: curvenote
-      output: exports/6-ceqa.pdf
+      output: exports/6-ceqa.docx
       article_type: Report
 ---
 # Background

 Compliance and documentation with the California Environmental Quality Act (CEQA) and the National Environmental Protection Act (NEPA) are required for all planned projects.
 Projects on federal lands require NEPA; everything else requires CEQA.
 However, most California state-funded projects may require CEQA regardless of project location.
+The CEQA Handbook for Bioenergy and Wood Products Businesses is a useful reference guide for project developers, local government, and business owners [@ceqaclere]

 # CEQA
 A general flowchart showing the decision-making process for the California Environmental Quality Act (CEQA) for any project on nonfederal land in California ({numref}`ceqa1`).
 This flowchart is a general CEQA process for any project requiring CEQA compliance.
 With forest health and wood products projects, please use the diagram as an overall environmental frame of reference rather than the exact process to obtain compliance for your project.